-To address concerns over the risks associated with trampoline parks, RoSPA, the International Association of Trampoline Parks (IATP) and the British Standards Institute developed and published 'PAS 5000:2017 Specification for the construction and operation of a fixed indoor trampoline park'.
+To address concerns over the risks associated with trampoline parks, RoSPA, the International Association of Trampoline Parks (IATP) and the British Standards Institute developed and published 'PAS 5000:2017 Specification for the construction and operation of a fixed indoor trampoline park'5.

-The PAS offers practical guidance for the construction of trampoline parks and the day-to-day operational and maintenance requirements.
+The PAS, withdrawn in December 2022, offered practical guidance for the construction of trampoline parks and the day-to-day operational and maintenance requirements.